Origen-SDK/o2/rust/origen/cli/src/README.md

 ### commands

-This folder contains the implementators of the available commands, "generate", "interactive", etc.
+This folder contains the implementors of the available commands, "generate", "interactive", etc.

 ### bins.rs